 In this example of code filtering, menu options for a Location field are filtered by the selection from the Event Type field.
 Only locations relevant to the Preliminary Hearing event type are displayed in the drop-down menu for Location.
 Courtrooms 1-9 and 17-18 are not used for preliminary hearings, so they do not appear.

 Code filtering is extremely helpful in integrated justice environments.
-Users are only presented with options that are relevant to their organization rather than having to sort through all the codes that are used by other organizations.
+Rather than having to sort through all the codes that are being used by different organizations, users are only presented with options that are relevant to their organization.

 Creating Code Filters¶

-- If you want the code filtering rule to be applied to another session (or multiple other sessions), configure the code filtering rule using the following steps and then click Copy Record to copy these settings to other sessions.
-Copy Record only works if the session you are copying the code filtering rule to contains the same snap-ins and fields as the session you are copying from.
+If you want the code partitioning to be applied to another session (or multiple other sessions), configure the code partitioning settings using the following steps, and then click Copy Record to copy these settings to other sessions.
+Copy Record only works if the session you are copying the code partitioning rule to contains the same snap-ins and fields as the session you are copying from.